 Keep in mind the different notes of an aroma as you blend.
 You will want to include top note oils, middle note oils, and base note oils.
 You can learn more about that here: A Few Notes on Aroma.
 Your goal is to create a blend that you enjoy throughout all of the stages of evaporation.

-Once you have completed a blend, put some on a perfume blotter or cotton ball and inhale to see how the aromas evaporate.
-I like to do this initially and repeat the next day to see if I still enjoy the aroma or want to make any adjustments.
+From there, put some on a perfume blotter or cotton ball and inhale to see how the aromas evaporate.
+This would be the time to add additional oils or more of an ingredient that may not be as prominent as you like.
+Repeat the next day to see if you want to make any more adjustments.
 Getting creative and tweaking recipes is the fun part of experimenting with scents!

 So, now you are ready to play!